whotwagner/suricata/README.md

 ### Nagios-Plugin

-This gem comes with a Nagios-plugin to search suricata's fast-logfile for specific searchstrings.
+This gem comes with a Nagios-plugin to search suricata's fast-logfile for specific strings in the threat-description.

 ```
 Usage: check_suricata.rb [ -a alertfile ] [ -w whitelistfile ] -e searchstring